matthieucoisne/YelpExplorer-CMP/README.md

-I originally created this project to learn about GraphQL but since Yelp is also serving its data with a REST API, I thought it would be a great opportunity to showcase the power of Clean Architecture when it comes to being able to swap one data layer for another without having to modify the domain and presentation layers.
+I originally created this project to learn about GraphQL but since Yelp is also serving its data with a REST API, I thought it would be a great opportunity to showcase the power of Clean Architecture when it comes to being able to swap one data layer for another, without having to modify the domain and presentation layers.

 I then thought it would be a great experience to port this Compose MultiPlatform project to Flutter and ReactNative to learn more about all the different technologies that exist to build multiplatform applications.